Saving for the future

 - how much money you need to open the account

-- how much money you can afford to put into a savings account
+- how much you can afford to put into a savings account

-- whether you can make regular payments or just when you have some spare cash
+- if you can make regular payments or just when you have some spare cash

-- whether you'll miss out on any bonuses or interest if you withdraw cash from the account
+- if you'll miss out on any bonuses or interest if you take cash out of the account

 - how much you want to save and for how long before using it

-- whether you can withdraw cash instantly, or have to give notice before you can take any money from the account
+- if you can take out cash instantly, or have to give notice before you can take any money from the account

 Savings accounts on the high street